mathewsrc/ETL-Chicago-Cafe-Permits/README.md

    <img src="https://github.com/mathewsrc/Streamlined-ETL-Process-Unleashing-Airflow-Soda-Polars-and-YData-Profiling/assets/94936606/70904470-35c5-487a-be84-9fa431524d00" width=40%><br/>

+4. Next, I created tasks to count the number of rows and to create a data profiling
-4. Finally, I create a transform task to apply the following transformations: lower column name, remove duplicated rows, remove missing values, and drop a row if all values are null
+5. Finally, I create a transform task to apply the following transformations: lower column name, remove duplicated rows, remove missing values, and drop a row if all values are null

 ### Part 2